LVooooors/ETHGlobalLondon/README.md

   - Uniswap v4 isn't deployable to Ethereum (Sepolia) due to contract storage out of gas issues, so we temporarily use a fast-blocktime L2 (Arbitrum Sepolia) for testing
   - Getting cross-network time-syncing (precise phase offset) right is non-trivial, in particular with the currently deploye Clique PoA on SUAVE; it will probably require a re-instantiation of SUAVE, too
 - Support special zero-value bid type (towards unlocking a potentially stuck DEX during low-traffic periods)
+- Consider requiring an additional stake that can be slashed if a winning bidder doesn't actually provide a swap (on time), thus blocking the DEX for the block in question

 ## Prizes/Bounties